emuflight/emuflight.github.io/features/Alpha-Beta-Gamma-filter.md

 * `gyro_abg_half_life` (OSD: GYRO ABG HL) Range 0-10000, default 50

 From testing Alpha Beta Gamma filter should only be used in conjunction with a lowpass filter.
 Results of the lowpass Alpha Beta Gamma filter combo do show better results than just a lowpass filter on its own, and is thus still worth persuing.

+ABG is more of a movement promotor than it is a filter.
+It can be used to track motion with near zero delay response, but doesn't require a simulated system model to do it.
+Blackbox logs show that the lower you set the Alpha value, the lower the noise floor but you get a stronger peak on movement band (as it promotes movement).
+It should be noted that any existing tuning oscillations typically are amplified under the alpha value.
+The lower the Alpha value, the more the output is filtered.
+Disable by setting Alpha value to 0.
+ABG boost will decrease ABG latency, but higher values may feel unnatural.
+ABG has memory and it decays based on abg halflife, where the value is in ms.